cbejensen/ale-website/resources/README.md

 and other resources used by the application.
 The majority of files are outside the public webroot, since index.php and the AJAX handler are the only files called through the browser.

+You can find more component-specific information and documentation in the readmes within the subdirectories.